 If the local pharmacy system is ruled out as the cause, the vendor service desk will initiate contact with the Centre's Service Desk.
-The Centre's Service Desk is comprised of the appropriate IT staff and the Pharmacy Network support team, as well as third-party vendor support.
+The Centre's Service Desk is comprised of the appropriate IT staff and the Pharmacy Network support team.
 The Centre's Service Desk may be reached by phone at 1-709-752-6006 or 1-877-752-6006 or via email at service@nlchi.nl.ca.